brice-jacquin/aws-lab/README.md

 For all non specified parameters when creating ressources with console / cli / sdk, please leave default ones.

+## Security groups

+When working ith security groups on AWS, we usually have the following politic:

+* Strict restriction on inbound rules
+* No restriction on outbound rules

+That means that we always apply a full authorisation on the outbounds rules of every security group.
+Please keep that in mind for the lab.

 ## When AFK for a long time

 Always think about stopping your ressources if you don't use them for a long time (lunch break for example).